tel-0s/weaverpedia/content/notes/MUSPACE.md

 ---
 title: MUSPACE
+author: gaspode
+tags: locations
 ---

 MUSPACE looks to the naked (visual-cortical-analogue) as a highly irregular matrix of chaotic rivers flowing through hypnagogic VOID, splitting endlessly into rivers and tributaries as they grow exponentially smaller/more distant in hyperbolic space.
 Move in XYZ and you fall ever further into subspaces, continuations, timelines, possibilities; only by going out along W can you return to previous or ‘ungenerated’ regions of tetraspace.
 In pure unfiltered MUSPACE you may hear the shrieking adjacentia of potentiality; do not be alarmed.
 MUSPACE itself is hard to navigate and impossible to make sense of.

 This is why most MUSPACE travellers will make use of a DXV (DIGITAL EXPLORATION VESSEL), which (by iterated pruning) quantizes the otherwise continuous flow of possibilities into REALITY TUNNELS, discrete profiles of past-present-future based on metaphor-algorithms, usefully limiting MUSPACE to a more comprehensible multiverse.
-Well-known examples are □DIGITAL CRADLE、PROMISED LAND-PERFECT WORLD、SMALL ANALYSIS CHAMBER-W/£PS TRAP\">《OUTER/INNER SPACE》.
+Well-known examples are PROMISED LAND-PERFECT WORLD、SMALL ANALYSIS CHAMBER-W/£PS TRAP\">《OUTER/INNER SPACE》, among others.
 Most DXV operators with (electromagnetic-evolved-visual-cortical-analogues) prefer to observe REALITY TUNNEL clusters in color-dimensions (along with parallel distribution graded color-scheme reference) for navigatory ease.

 Moving along these fields of color one may derive an eerie dreamlike sensation of endless smooth gamut-winding; up ahead lays another layer to unfold, whole new plains of combinatorial possibilities and metaphorical landscapes to steam through; how to make sense of it all?
 What is the world/DIGITAL CRADLE/CONTENT ADDRESSABLE MULTIVERSE?
 Is the ultimate reality a type of AI, a “silver shade” like the data-glide-masters of □OUTER/INNER SPACES, not unlike our own familiar representational consciousness, only vastly more powerful, ancient and infinite?
 Some DXV operators suspect so.